 For thousands of years, the human experience has been recorded by storytellers.
 Stories tell the tale of our lives: beginning, middle and end.
 Stories document the triumphs and tragedies of heroes and villains and everything in between.
 Human beings are storytellers -- it's a trait as uniquely human as an […]

 While you're at SAS Global Forum (or any conference) in Las Vegas, you might have a bit of spare time to do some sightseeing.
 Therefore I've put together a list & map of interesting things you might want to experience!
 Below is a snapshot of my map - click it […]

 I've got scale on my mind!
 While speeding down the rails from Brussels to Paris on the TGV (the sleek, high-speed train), the scale of speed is breathtaking.
 In previous generations, going from Brussels to Paris for a single-day meeting would have inevitably involved a plane, with check-ins, security, travel […]

 While it’s obvious that chickens hatch from eggs that were laid by other chickens, what’s less obvious is which came first – the chicken or the egg?
 This classic conundrum has long puzzled non-scientists and scientists alike.
 There are almost as many people on Team Chicken as there are on Team […]

 The post Which comes first, data quality or data analytics? appeared first on The Data Roundtable.

 That famous warning phrase heard regularly on the London Underground, warning passengers of the gap between the train and the platform, also applies to the UK tech industry.
 We’re facing a gap between the skills available in today's workforce and the demand for specific skills in today’s job market.
 And the gap […]

-The post Behind the scenes of the SAS Global Forum Student Symposium appeared first on Generation SAS.
+The post Mind the gap: Addressing the analytics skills gap with improved education appeared first on Generation SAS.